This resource has been updated as part of the veterinary review process as of December 14, 2021.

 Unfortunately, without using diagnostic tools (discussed below) to assess whether or not resistance is an issue on your property, this growing problem can go undetected until you have an irreversible problem on your hands.

 Understanding Anthelmintic Groups

 In order to fully understand anthelmintic resistance in barber pole worms, it’s important to understand that dewormers are a limited resource.
-If you’ve looked into the various dewormers available, you may not realize how limited the supply actually is.
-While there are many products available, in the United States there are actually only three groups of anthelmintics that can be used in sheep, goats, llamas, and alpacas.
-If a parasite develops resistance to one drug in a group, it will actually have resistance to all drugs in that group.
-Studies show that in the U.S. there are varying degrees of resistance to all available deworming groups, though as mentioned above, resistance will vary by location.
-While there are additional deworming options in other parts of the world, there is no indication that these treatments will be available in the U.S. any time soon, and even if they were to become available, developing resistance would continue to be an issue.
-In fact, there has already been evidence of worms becoming resistant to monepantel (Zolvix), a newer drug available in some parts of the world that belongs to a 4th group of dewormers.
+If you haven’t looked into the various dewormers available, you may not realize how limited the supply actually is.
+While there are many products available, in the United States there are actually only three classes of anthelmintics that are used in sheep, goats, llamas, and alpacas.
+If a parasite develops resistance to one drug in a class, it will usually have resistance to all drugs in that class.
+Studies show that in the U.S. there are varying degrees of resistance to all available deworming classes though, as mentioned above, resistance will vary by location.
+While there are additional deworming options in other parts of the world, there is no indication that these treatments will be available in the U.S. any time soon and, even if they were to become available, developing resistance would continue to be an issue.
+In fact, there has already been evidence of worms becoming resistant to monepantel (Zolvix), a newer drug available in some parts of the world that belongs to a 4th class of dewormers.

 - Fenbendazole (Safe-Guard, Panacur)

 - Oxfendazole (Synthantic)